nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_guide_versioning.md

 ## Beta (draft) ##

-This implementation guidance is a draft version to support the development of the Digital Child Health Event Message Bundles in preparation for a Beta release.
-This means that changes and releases are occurring regularly.
+This implementation guidance is the **Beta** release to support the development of the Digital Child Health Event Messages.

 ## Semantic Versioning ##